bootstrap-vue/bootstrap-vue/src/components/spinner/README.md

 Spinners use `currentColor` for their color, meaning it inherits the current font color.
-You can customize the color using the standard text color variants using the `variant` prop, or place classes or styles on the component to change it's color.
+You can customize the color using the standard text color variants using the `variant` prop, or place classes or styles on the component to change its color.

 The `variant` prop translates the variant name to the Bootstrap v4 class `.text-{variant}`, so if you have custom defined text color variants, feel free to use them via the `variant` prop.